rio/enabling-experimentation-talk/README.md

 1. Refresh the page once in a while until you see a notification that someone added you as a contributor.

 # Part 1: A pull request

+We'll start by making a simple change.
+We'll change the version of the podinfo image that is used.
+This will just be the standard GitHub pull request workflow you'd be used to.

 1. In the browser open the file `podinfo/preview/kustomization.yaml`.